meltano/meltano/docs/src/docs/README.md

 needed for it to realize its full potential as the **de-facto standard for open source connectors**, to be used with Meltano or any other tool that supports them.

-To further support the community and ecosystem, we have [revamped the spec](/docs/singer-spec.html) to be clearer for newcomers to the project.
-We believe the spec is great in its current implementation, but confusing documentation has made it challenging for some to onboard to the community.
+To further support the community and ecosystem, we have [created an interpretation of the Singer specification](/docs/singer-spec.html) that aims to be clearer for newcomers to the project.
+We believe the spec is great in its current version, but confusing documentation has made it challenging for some to onboard to the community.

 With Meltano, we are providing a **clear path to production** with existing Singer taps and targets where there wasn't one before,